You may not control all the events that happen to you, but you can decide not to be reduced by them.

 So often we experience highs and lows in our day.
 We meet a variety of people.
 Some we click with and some we don’t.
 And it’s so easy to focus on the lows or the difficult people.
 The highs feel good.
 When you are feeling great and you are in your comfort zone or surrounded by your peeps – ah – easy.
 But when you are feeling insecure or find yourself in a new experience – ugh – it can be tough sometimes.

 It sucks when you feel like you don’t “fit in”.

 It hurts when it feels like others are deliberately excluding you.

 Making assumptions about what the other person is thinking or feeling doesn’t help the situation.
 It’s good to speak up when you need to, especially when you want clarification or find yourself in a situation where someone isn’t treating you kindly.

 When we worry about stuff that happens and can’t LET IT GO…that takes up mental and emotional space (and often times physical – look around your house – what stuff are you still holding onto?).
-The space in our minds or in our hearts (or in our homes) gets filled up with negative thinking and old habits that ultimately creates blocks.
+The space in our minds or in our hearts (or in our homes) gets filled up with negative thinking and old habits (or junk) that ultimately creates blocks (and dust).
 It becomes quite draining.

 Those mental and emotional blocks depletes our vital energy.